TD-Dan/Sunwai/Full dictionary.baked.md

 ## Usage

 ### Concept
 *   Refers to the phenomenon of color, a specific hue, or the property of the visual spectrum being perceived.
-Often requires le for clarity as a noun.
+Often requires LE for clarity as a noun.

 Example::   *Le **kulo** ro mamasun o pene.* = "The **color** of the sun(set) is beautiful."
 Example::   *Oum **kulo** o i lumia.* = "All **color** is within light."